amari97/sfc-audio/README.md

 ## Abstract

 Since convolutional neural networks (CNNs) have revolutionized the image processing field, they have been widely applied in the audio context.
 A common approach is to convert audio signals from time to frequency domain by applying the Fourier transform.
-However, the phase is often discarded in the Fourier decomposition.
-In this paper, we propose to map one-dimensional audio waveforms to two-dimensional images using space filling curves (SFCs).
-These mappings do not compress the input signal, while reducing the distance between indices.
+However, the phase is often discarded in the Fourier decomposition and the two axes (time, frequency) are semantically different from the horizontal and vertical axes of an image.
+We propose to map one-dimensional audio waveforms to two-dimensional images using space filling curves (SFCs).
+These are one-to-one mappings between one dimensional sequences and two dimensional grids.
+As such, these mappings do not compress the input signal, while reducing the distance between indices.
 Moreover the mappings benefit from the progress made in deep learning and the large collection of existing computer vision networks.

-We test eight SFCs on two keyword spotting problems.
-We show that the Z curve yields the best results due to its shift equivariance under convolution operations.
-Additionally, the Z curve obtains comparable results to the widely used mel frequency cepstral coefficients across multiple CNNs.
+In this repository, you will find the code to reproduce our results.

 ## Setup
 <a name="setup"></a>